|

 The goal of this project is to develop a molecular surface design method to improve control over the response of cells and tissues to implanted materials.
 Specifically, these researchers attach bioactive materials to the surface of bone scaffolds.
 The surface coatings involve attaching molecules that stimulate the attachment, growth and survival of bone forming cells (CTP-Os) and offer a potent method for further improvement upon the advanced scaffolds being developed in other AFIRM projects.

-Protein molecules tethered to the surface of a scaffold
+the surface of a scaffold

 Cleveland Clinic, Orthopaedic and Rheumatologic Research Center and the Clinical Tissue Engineering Center, George Muschler, MD